Tame the Tupperware

 There are thousands of categories to clear and organize in most homes, but tupperware is a common headache for most of my clients and just about everyone I know.

-If tupperware doesn't bug you, but other things do, there may be steps here that can help...
+(If tupperware doesn't bug you, but other things do, there are likely steps here that can help).

 Here's how I organize tupperware